New York City Truck Accident Lawyer

 It is essential that truck accident cases be handled promptly to preserve evidence, properly investigate the accident in question, and enable physicians and other expert witnesses to evaluate injuries thoroughly.
 We understand that your pain and suffering as a result of a truck or van accident is not to be underestimated.

 One of the many notable settlements we have achieved is a $2.65 million award to a driver who suffered neck and back injuries when his car was struck by a truck.
 We also secured a million-dollar settlement for a driver struck by a commercial van.

 Our NYC truck accident attorneys can pursue damages for the following:

 - Permanent disabilities

 - Lost wages and earning potential

 - Physical and emotional injuries

 - Vehicle repair and replacement

-Our experienced Brooklyn semi-truck injury attorneys should be contacted as soon after the accident as possible.
+Our semi-truck accident attorneys should be contacted as soon after the accident as possible.
 Even as you are undergoing medical treatment in the hospital, important evidence may be lost or destroyed.
 Also, because of the limits imposed by statutes of limitations, it’s vital to act quickly to pursue a suitable award.